 Chances are you know someone who has attended some level of drug rehab.
-That’s how extensive the problem of substance abuse has become in the United States.
+That’s how extensive the problem of substance abuse is in the United States and around the world.

 Overcoming addiction is not easy.
 Although some people have been known to just quit, the vast majority of drug abusers need to go through a significant, life-altering process that will require their full participation for the rest of their life.

-Today, drug addiction is considered a brain-based disease.
+Today, drug addiction is considered primarily a brain disease.
 Since significant changes in behavior are involved, drug rehabilitation is a multi-faceted, multi-dimensional process.

 Drug rehab and treatment should start with a complete physical and psychological evaluation.
 This helps determine the person’s history of drug abuse.
 That’s important because good drug treatment programs individualize each client’s treatment plan.
 A medical history is also taken.
 Once someone is admitted to drug treatment, they will most likely need to go through detox.
 This must always be dome under the care of medical person who has been trained in detox.